kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Docker/ReadMe.md

 ```
 - Step #3: Build it and create an image.
 The idea is this image we create is the reproducible environment irrelevant to the underlying system.
 (The dot at the end signifies the path for the Dockerfile, which is the current directory.): `docker build --tag app:1.0 .`

-- Step #4: Run command runs the specified container on the host machine. `--publish 8501:8501` lets the port 8501 of the container to be mapped to the port 8501 of the host machine, while -it is needed for running interactive processes (like shell/terminal): `docker run --publish 8501:8501 -it app:1.0` What do I do with it?
+- Step #4: Run command runs the specified container on the host machine. `--publish 8501:8501` lets the port 8501 of the container to be mapped to the port 8501 of the host machine, while `-it` is needed for running interactive processes (like shell/terminal): `docker run --publish 8501:8501 -it app:1.0` What do I do with it?
 You can share the built images on DockerHub or deploy them on the cloud, and so on.
+The syntax `8501:8501` means `Host port:Container port`.

 ## Python dependencies
 - An alternative to `pip freeze` is `pipreqs`.
 The first outputs all the installed packages in that environment, whereas `pipreqs path/to/project` gives you only the ones actually imported by this project.